High Bandwidth Memory

 High Bandwidth Memory – all servers use memory (DRAM) with DIMMs containing memory chips, connecting to the CPU across the memory bus.
 DDR4 DIMM capacity is up to 256GB and the data rate is up to 50GB/sec.
 HBM is a way of getting more bandwidth from a DRAM package by stacking memory dice one above the other.
 They are interconnected, using TSV (Through Silicon Via) technology, to a logic die which uses an interposer to connect them to a CPU or GPU.

 Think of HBM as a different way of combining memory chips and giving them closer and faster access to the CPU.
 The distance to the processor is only a few ㎛ units which helps speed data transfers.
-HBM has developed across generations with HBM1, then generations 1 and 2 HBM2, and now HBM2 Extended (HBM2E).
+HBM has developed across generations with HBM1, then generations 1 and 2 HBM2, and then HBM2 Extended (HBM2E).